What Is Cookie Consent in Canada?

 Most businesses are better off using a specialized tool.

-Use this checklist to audit your current setup:
+Use this checklist to evaluate cookie banner solutions:

 - [ ] Banner appears before any tracking cookies are set